 Providing services to all 100 counties in "normal" times takes the tireless efforts of more than 1,000 NC State Extension employees.
-Factor in an unprecedented public health emergency, and what Extension accomplishes across the state is both urgent and essential.
+Factor in an unprecedented public health emergency, and what Extension accomplishes across the state is

 But we don't do it alone.
 Extension relies on extensive partnerships - from local governments and community organizations to state agencies and associations - to facilitate meaningful change in our communities.